 In this article I’m going to show you one of the easiest ways to research the best keywords for your posts.
 You want to make sure you are writing about topics that you can compete and convert for.
 This means dominating Google as well as referrals.

-NOTE: Some of the links in this article are affiliate links which means I earn a small commission at no extra cost to you if you purchase after clicking.
-Thank you for your support.
+Disclosure and quick interruption – Some of the links in this post are affiliate links.
+If you sign up through one of the links on this post I’ll earn a small commission at no extra cost to you.
+Thanks for your support!

 What the hell?
 Things you want to know about keywords

 Okay, so many of you are new to blogging and have probably heard a little bit about keywords but aren’t sure how they fit into the whole blogging scene.
 Let me explain it for you as best I can.